 The airport is just a short distance from the city and incredibly easy to reach.
 Take the train shuttle called the Pisa Mover that connects the airport directly to Pisa Centrale train station.

-Where To Stay In Pisa – 2 nights
+Where To Stay In Pisa – 1 night

-Since you’ll be spending two nights in Pisa to fully explore the city, here are my top recommendations for family-friendly accommodations.
+I would recommend spending 1 night in Pisa to fully explore the city.
+If you fly in late, stay for 2 nights.
+Here are my top recommendations for family-friendly accommodations.

-• Prato dei Miracoli Residenza d’Epoca: If waking up to views of the Leaning Tower from your bedroom window is on your bucket list, this is your place.
+- Prato dei Miracoli Residenza d’Epoca: If waking up to views of the Leaning Tower from your bedroom window is on your bucket list, this is your place.
 This exceptional property offers the rare chance to gaze at one of the world’s most famous landmarks from your room.
-Families will need two rooms.
+There aren’t great family rooms, so if you are traveling with kids you will need two rooms.
 This increases the cost, but those unparalleled views and elegant comfort make it absolutely worth it for such a once-in-a-lifetime experience.

 Alternatively Stay In Lucca

 I really love staying in popular day trip destinations, as the evenings and mornings are usually quiet and relaxed.
-So you could stay in Lucca instead of Pisa and do a day trip to Pisa.
+So, alternatively, you could stay in Lucca instead of Pisa and do a day trip to Pisa.

 In this Tuscany itinerary, we are heading to Siena next.
-If you stay in Lucca, you will be traveling more on the train.
-However, if you flip the direction of this Tuscany itinerary to travel to Florence next, instead of Siena, then staying in Lucca would make sense.
+If you do decide to stay in Lucca, flip the direction of this Tuscany itinerary to travel to Florence next instead of Siena.
+You will spend less time on the train if you do this!

 Here are a few Lucca lodging options that would work great for families: